AAROC/aaroc.github.io/_posts/2014-11-14-ContinuousDelivery.md

      - Infrastructure providers cannot be forced to provider a single execution environment and can choose which operating systems.
 Similarly, users will tend to choose the environment which is right for their applications - whether it be the selection of a particular framework or hardware.
      - **Suggested Action:** *Simulate the various execution environments so that users can access them while porting their application*
   1. **Hypothesis:** *Solutions decay*
+     - The process, including the dead ends that led to that specific endpoint, are part of the solution and should be kept in a version-controlled repository.
+Merely having instructions available on a wiki or such is not sufficient and can often be misleading.
+Since we are determining the *process* that leads to a specific executable, the process itself should be *executable*.
+     - **Suggested Actions:**
+       - *Recognise that solutions decay and code for the future*.
+       - *Keep solutions in an* ***executable*** *format, in a* ***version-controlled*** *repository.*
+  1. **Hypothesis:** *Most work in porting applications can be automated*
+     - *Humans need not apply*[^CGPGrey] for certain tasks.
+They are better suited to application- and service-level integration, since they will be more rigorously repeatable and provide a more robust means for demonstrating the results.
+     - This also has the corollary that when humans *do* perform these tasks, they are actually getting in the way of progress - ***less*** human intervention is sometimes required, not more.
+This is particularly true for testing and integration tasks, where there is a strong motivation to tweak the process and hide details from the user (and peer technical experts), so as to force the passing of tests.
+     - **Suggested Actions:** Integrate various software, middleware, version control, testing and infrastrucutre services as far as possible via ***Open APIs***.
+   1. **Hypothesis:** *A solution can be implemented*.
+      - Continuous integration as a methodology, as well as the tools suited to the job have been around for a good while.
+The web has been evolving rapidly to enable teams of developers to collaborate on software projects.
+With minor changes in methodology, the adoption of relevant tools and the integration of services, existing scripts which may be untrustworthy and bug-prone can be transformed into automated jobs for producing cross-platform executable artifacts.
+      - **Sugested Actions:** *Use the web to communicate; adopt widely-used automation, delivery and testing platforms*.

+# Implementing A better deal for researchers

+Considering the hypotheses and suggested actions in the previous section, we propose that this represents a 'better deal' for researchers who want to exploit e-Infrastructure.
+The barrier to entry is not only lowered, but the bottleneck represented by the Software Administrator has been transformed into a far more accessible access point represented by the integration service itself.
+Proposing a new application to be ported into the grid (or HPC/cloud etc ) infrastructure could become as simple as sending a pull request to a repository which automatically triggers testing on the desired platforms.
+However, the details of the implementation need to take into account several other issues:

+  1. trust
+  2. lifecycle management
+  3. delivery

+In the first case how can the researcher *prove* to the resource provider that their proposed application will actually run on the proposed architecture ?
+Functional tests